grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 # Migrating from Prometheus

-Migration to Grafana Agent Flow from [Prometheus][] can be done using built in Grafana Agent tooling.
+Migration to Grafana Agent flow mode from [Prometheus][] can be done using built in Grafana Agent tooling.

 This topic describes how to:

-* Convert a Prometheus configuration to a Grafana Agent Flow configuration
+* Convert a Prometheus configuration to a flow configuration
-* Run a Prometheus configuration natively using Grafana Agent Flow
+* Run a Prometheus configuration natively using Grafana Agent flow mode

 [Prometheus]: https://prometheus.io/docs/prometheus/latest/configuration/configuration/